MonashBioinformaticsPlatform/VEPvcf_parser/README.md

 Output is a matrix, one line per **variant / affected gene** combination, with the columns from the original that are nominated in the `outCols` argument.
 Note: number of rows will be greater than in original VCF file.

+### Limitations:
+This is only tested on one-alt-allele-per-line vcfs, not comma-separated alt alleles Also it expects some format fields that might not be present in some vcfs ('DP', 'GQ', 'GT' and 'AD')

 ### Do lots of files at once: